run-x/opta-docs/content/en/miscellaneous/iam.md

 aws sts assume-role --role-arn "THE_OPTA_ROLE_ARN" --role-session-name DUMMY_SESSION
 ```

-The output should be the temporary credentials to assume the opta role.
+The output should be the temporary credentials to assume the Opta role.
 Just set the envars as so:

 ```shell
 export AWS_ACCESS_KEY_ID=RoleAccessKeyID